ISOFOIL INSULATION SOUTH AFRICA

 Isofoil is a thermal and acoustic insulation made from a combination of polyester insulation (isotherm) and a reflective foil.
-The same way Factorylite is made except using a polyester instead of fiberglass.
+The same way Factorylite is made except using a polyester instead of fibreglass.

 To a certain extent yes.
-It’s a polyester and won’t hold water and get damp.
-Furthermore, it wont attract bacteria and fungi like cellulose fiber insulation does when the newspaper in your ceiling gets wet.
+It’s polyester and won’t hold water and get damp.
+Furthermore, it won’t attract bacteria and fungi like cellulose fibre insulation does when the newspaper in your ceiling gets wet.
 It definitely helps with moisture and condensation control in commercial, residential and industrial buildings.